FirH/HC-Cleaner/README.md

 # HackerRank Cleaner
 https://hc-cleaner.streamlitapp.com/

-This program is made for Faculty of Computer Science lab assistants to input students’ scores from the HackeRrank leaderboard.
+This program is made for Faculty of Computer Science lab assistants to input students’ scores from the HackeRank leaderboard.
 You'll need an excel/sheets containing the entry of every student's username on HackerRank

 **Guide**
 1. Copy all of students HackerRank username and paste it into the username input